How to organize (and delete) visualizations

-Once you know your structure, you can easily drag and drop a chart or entire folders into other folders.
-You can also select multiple charts when clicking on the little checking box that's in the top-left of every thumbnail, and then drag all charts together:
+Once you know your structure, you can easily drag and drop a visualization or entire folders into other folders.
+You can also select multiple charts when clicking on the little checking box that's in the top-left of every thumbnail, and then drag all visualizations together:

 I'm part of a team.
-How can I make my charts private?
+How can I make my visualizations private?

 In the top-right, you'll find a powerful search.
-No matter in which chart you currently are, it searches across all charts you have access to: Your team charts and your personal charts.
+No matter in which chart you currently are, it searches across all charts, maps, and tables you have access to: your team charts and your personal charts.

-But there's another way to search for your charts: Right to the search, you'll find an "Arrange by" button.
+But there's another way to search for your visualizations: Below the search box, you'll find an "Sorted by ..." button.
 Here you can sort your charts based on different parameters:

 - Last edit date: the last time someone was actively working on this chart

-- Creation date: the date when the chart was created
+- Creation date: the date when the visualization was created

-- Publish date: the date when someone (re-)published the chart for the last time
+- Publish date: the date when someone (re-)published the visualization for the last time

 - Status: "Published", "Draft" or "Just data", meaning that just data was uploaded by no visualization type chosen yet